open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 The "offer" method MAY accept a filtered subset of `Attributes` which diverge from the timeseries the reservoir is associated with.
-This MUST be clearly documented in the API interface and the reservoir MUST be given the `Attributes` associated with its timeseries point either at construction so that additional sampling performed by the reservoir has access to all attributes from a measurement in the "offer" method.
+This MUST be clearly documented in the API and the reservoir MUST be given the `Attributes` associated with its timeseries point either at construction so that additional sampling performed by the reservoir has access to all attributes from a measurement in the "offer" method.
 SDK authors are encouraged to benchmark